-The auditor has reported to the Board of Trustees, through the Finance, HR & Audit Committee on the operation of the systems of control and on the discharge of the Board of Trustees' financial responsibilities.
+The internal auditor has reported to the board of trustees, through the Finance, HR & Audit Committee on the operation of the systems of control and on the discharge of the board of trustees' financial responsibilities.
+On an annual basis the auditor prepares a summary report to the committee outlining the areas reviewed, key findings, recommendations, and conclusions to help the committee consider actions and assess year on year progress.